cypress-io/cypress-documentation/source/api/commands/type.md

 3. Submits a form, but does not fire synthetic `click` event, if there is 1 `input` and no `submit` button
 4. Submits form and fires a synthetic `click` event to the `submit` when it exists.

-Of course if the form's `submit` event is `preventedDefault` the form will not actually be submitted.
+If the form's `submit` event is `preventedDefault` the form will not actually be submitted.

 # Rules